ACCESSIBILITY & MARKET ACCESS

-The UK is the top market for Cape Town with Germany and the USA, second and third respectively.
+The UK is still considered the top market for Cape Town business and recreational travel.
+This is closely followed by Germany and the USA.
+It’s not surprising that the Cape Town International Airport expansion now connects the port of entry to over 21 countries with ±750,000 international inbound seats and 13 new routes in three years.
 Cargo figures have also improved significantly with more freight being transported in the belly of the aircraft.
-Cargo freight has grown by 52% in 2017 to 57 000 tonnes.
+In fact, cargo freight has grown by 52% in 2017 to 57,000 tons.

 International Routes – Country Map